 Damages and Cleaning – Care of Residence Hall and Adjacent Areas

-- Inasmuch as housekeeping time spent on extraordinary clean up is time spent away from the normal duties of keeping the buildings clean, groups will be charged accordingly.
-Extraordinary clean up may be deferred until such time as normal housekeeping tasks are complete.
-Extra trash containers are available from the Facilities Management Department by contacting 660-4283 at least two days prior to an event.
+Inasmuch as housekeeping time spent on extraordinary clean-up is time spent away from the normal duties of keeping the buildings clean, groups will be charged accordingly.
+Extraordinary clean-up may be deferred until such time as normal housekeeping tasks are complete.
+Extra trash containers are available from HDRL by contacting your campus HDRL office at least two days prior to an event.